godstanis/Visual_Bugtracker-browser-extensions/README.md

-# Bugwall browser extensions
+### Bugwall Browser Extensions

-Extension for my bug tracker project.
-Used to make screenshots for boards.
+Extensions (chrome/firefox) for my [Bug tracker app](https://www.mysql.com/ "stasgar/Visual_Bugtracker").
+It just makes screenshots for boards.
-Content scripts binds click event on element with `id="screenshotBoard"`.
-The screenshot is sent to the url in data-href parameter of the element.
+Content script binds click event on element with `id="screenshotBoard"`.
+The screenshot is sent to the url in `data-href` parameter of the element.

 Screenshot is a blob `jpeg` object, generated from `base64` string.